smccarthy-ie/smccarthy-ie.github.io/index.md

 This quickstart guide explains how administrators can install the open source ownCloud server (Community Edition) on Linux, and how users can connect to an ownCloud server from different client devices.

-## Install and configure your ownCloud server environment
+## Install and configure your ownCloud server
 The free and open source ownCloud server manages your files and data and controls user access.

 ### Before you begin